auth0/docs/articles/architecture-scenarios/b2b/b2b-authentication.md

 Home realm discovery (HRD) is the process of identifying which identity provider the user belongs to *before* authenticating them.
 There are two ways HRD can occur:

-* Provide a way for the user to tell the application
+* Provide a way for the decision to be made at the application
-* HRD through Universal Login
+* Have Home Realm Discovery happen on the Universal Login page

 Your system may need to do either or both methods so it is important to understand all approaches to HRD so that you can apply the one(s) that make the most sense to your applications.